Jurickson Profar Player Props: Rockies vs. Athletics

-Jurickson Profar, with a slugging percentage of .297 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the Oakland Athletics, with JP Sears on the hill, July 28 at 8:40 PM ET.
+The Colorado Rockies, including Jurickson Profar (hitting .250 in his past 10 games, with two doubles, a home run, four walks and four RBI), battle starter Paul Blackburn and the Oakland Athletics at Coors Field, Saturday at 8:10 PM ET.

-In his last game he had a one-hit performance (1-for-5) against the Nationals.
+In his last game, he strung together two hits (going 2-for-3 with a double and two RBI) against the Athletics.

 Jurickson Profar Game Info & Props vs. the Athletics